Foundations of LE Audio: Broadcast Isochronous Streams

 Level 3Use of an authenticated Broadcast_Code

-Level 3 offers the highest security, requiring that only those listening devices receiving the Broadcast_Code through an authenticated method can access the BIS payloads.
-If not authenticated, it will result in an error indication to the user, such as insufficient security for the Broadcast_Code.
+Level 3 provides the highest security, allowing only Synchronized Receivers that receive the Broadcast_Code through an authenticated method to process or decrypt the BIS PDUs in the BIG.
+If a receiver is unauthenticated, it is recommended that it indicates an error to the user, such as insufficient security for the Broadcast_Code.

-For user-interface consistency and interoperability, GAP recommends referring to the Broadcast_Code as the ‘Bluetooth Privacy Code’ in user interfaces.
-It should consist of four to sixteen characters, with a 16-character code being recommended for maximum entropy.
+For consistency and interoperability, GAP recommends calling the Broadcast_Code the ‘Bluetooth Privacy Code’ in user interfaces.
+The Broadcast_Code is required to have four to sixteen octets, with a 16-octet code recommended for maximum entropy.

-The Bluetooth Privacy Code is then converted into a 128-bit value using UTF-encoding.
-These resulting bytes are organized into 8-bit fields, starting from the least significant bit.
-If necessary, padding with zeros is applied to the most significant bits.
+The Bluetooth Privacy Code converts into a 128-bit value using UTF-encoding.
+The resulting bytes are arranged into 8-bit fields, starting from the least significant bit, with zeros added to the most significant bits if needed for padding.

-Broadcast Features Across GAP, Link Layer and HCI
+Broadcast Features Across GAP, HCI, and Link Layer

 To broadcast data using BISes within a BIG, a device needs to first configure advertising PDUs containing BIG synchronization information and then the isochronous data.
 This synchronization information is needed for Scanners to achieve synchronization with a BIG that transports relevant broadcast streams.